 - ReSPECT has been produced by the Resuscitation Council UK, which has produced a range of resources directed at both healthcare-professionals and for patients and carers.

 - Our colleagues in the West of England AHSN have compiled a series of excellent resources.
-This includes links to e-learning modules, video clips and case studies.
+These include links to e-learning modules, video clips and case studies.

-- A Gloucester CCG has produced training resources, examples, leaflets and posters.
+- NHS Gloucestershire has produced training resources, examples, leaflets and posters.

-The University of Warwick have published research reports relating to ReSPECT:
+The University of Warwick has published research reports relating to ReSPECT:

 - Eli K, Ochieng C, Hawkes C, Perkins GD, Couper K, Griffiths F, Slowther AM.
 Secondary care consultant clinicians’ experiences of conducting emergency care and treatment planning conversations in England: an interview-based analysis.
 BMJ Open.
 2020 Jan 1;10(1).